 2 Configure the plugin

-2. Create a popup form
+2. Configure a popup form

-1Click on the "forms" option in the "Easymailing" module in the left-hand menu of the WordPress administration.
+1 Click on the "Forms" option within the "Easymailing" module in the WordPress admin left menu.

-2Click on the option "Popup" to configure the form.
+2 Click on the "Popup" option to configure the form.

-3Select the audience in the list of options where you have created your subscription form and then the form you want to activate.
-Click "save" to finish the setup.
+3 Select the audience from the list of options where you created your subscription form and then choose the form you want to activate.
+Click "Save" to complete the configuration.

-1Click on the "forms" option found in the "Easymailing" menu in the left-hand menu of the Wordpress administration..
+1 Click on the "Forms" option found within the "Easymailing" menu in the WordPress admin left menu.

-2Click on the option "Popup" to configure the form.
+2 Click on the "Embedded" option to configure the form.

-3Select the audience in the list of options where you have created your subscription form and then the form you want to activate; once selected, a shortcode will appear.
+3 Select the audience from the list of options where you created your subscription form and then choose the form you want to activate.
+Once selected, a shortcode will appear.

-4Copy the shortcode and paste it wherever you want to include the form in a post, widget or page of your WordPress website.
+4 Copy the shortcode and paste it wherever you want to include the form, whether in a post, widget, or page on your WordPress website.

-4. Create an embedded form via Gutenberg
+4. Configure an embedded form through Gutenberg

-1Start editing the post or page where you want to embed the form
+1 Start editing the post or page where you want to embed the form.

-2Click on the button "Add a block" (represented by a + sign)
+2 Click the "Add a block" button (represented by a + sign).

-3Search for "Easymailing" in the blocks and click on the "Easymailing" block to add it to the content of the page or blog post.
+3 Search for "Easymailing" in the blocks and click on the "Easymailing" block to add it to the content of the page or blog post.

-4In the block, select the audience from the list of options and then select the form.
-Click on "Embed" to insert the form.
+4 In the block, select the audience from the list of options and then choose the form.
+Click "Embed" to insert the form.

-5. Configure the Integration with Elementor Forms
+5. Configure the integration with Elementor forms

 To integrate Easymailing with forms created in Elementor, follow these steps:

-1Create a Form in Elementor
+1 Create a form in Elementor

 Design your form using Elementor as usual.